-Dr. Gruber administers palliative care services, hospice care, and bereavement services for Lakeland Health serving Southwest Michigan.
-She initiated the development of a community and health system-wide advance care planning program and was instrumental in establishing a post-acute care network with expectations, agreements, and measures for Lakeland Health.
-Dr. Gruber is responsible for two long-term care facilities, family bereavement center, primary care services for homebound patients, facility provider services, and home based care programs, including home health care, personal care services, home infusion, medical equipment, and non-emergency medical transportation.
-Additionally she is a liaison with other community-based organizations to align and expand community-based care serving as a board member for the local Area Agency on Aging, vice-chairperson of PACE (Program of All-Inclusive Care for the Elderly) Southwest Michigan, chairperson of the Berrien County Cancer Service, and chairperson of the Health Berrien Consortium.
+Dr. Gruber administers palliative care services, hospice care, and bereavement services for Spectrum Health Lakeland serving Southwest Michigan.
+She initiated the development of a community and health system-wide advance care planning program and was instrumental in establishing a post-acute care network with expectations, agreements, and measures for Spectrum Health Lakeland.
+Dr. Gruber is responsible for a rehabilitation and long-term care facility, family bereavement center, homebased primary care services, facility provider services, and other homebased care programs, including home health care, personal care services, home infusion, medical equipment, and non-emergency medical transportation.
+Additionally she is a liaison with other community-based organizations to align and expand community-based care serving as a board member for the local Area Agency on Aging, vice-chairperson of PACE (Program of All-Inclusive Care for the Elderly) Southwest Michigan, Berrien County Cancer Service, and chairperson of the Health Berrien Consortium.
 Dr. Gruber serves on the National Hospice and Palliative Care Board of Directors and is chairperson of the National Council of Hospice and Palliative Care Professionals.
-She is a member of the Advance Care Planning Steering Michigan Committee and Michigan Home Health and Hospice Associate Hospice Committee.
-She has previous experience in operations, fund development, strategic planning, marketing, and business development for not-for-profit organizations.
+Currently, Melinda is also serving as the Interim President of Spectrum Health Lakeland Foundation.
+She has experience in operations, fund development, strategic planning, marketing, and business development for not-for-profit organizations.
 She earned an MBA and doctorate degree in organizational leadership from Western Michigan University.

 Why I Applied to be a Fellow